Radgerteenager/milestone-1-Radgerteenager/README.md

-# Drawing Class Website
+# Mano Travel Webssite

 This website is a responsive website built with HTML and CSS.
-Its about hand drawing class called Stroke By Sasa.
+Its about Travel Agency called Mano Travel.

 ## Table of Contents